 Adobe Photoshop is the maximum typically used photo editing software available nowadays.
-Now not best is Photoshop more costly than most different editing software program, but it’s no longer the great alternative for every body because it’s hard to master.
+Now not best is Photoshop more costly than most different editing software programs, but it’s no longer an excellent alternative for everybody because it’s hard to master.

-To assist photographers with their editing tasks, software program developers have designed alternatives to Photoshop. these options fee less and have intuitive editing tools.
+To assist photographers with their editing tasks, software program developers have designed alternatives to Photoshop.
+These options fee less and have intuitive editing tools.
 In case you are prepared for an lower priced and smooth-to-use alternative to Photoshop, check our list.
-Our top pick, Affinity Photo, was the primary to have a complete-featured iPad app to accompany the laptop version, something Adobe continues to be working to get proper for Photoshop.
+Our top pick, Affinity Photo, was the primary to have a complete-featured iPad app to accompany the laptop version, something Adobe continues to be working on getting proper for Photoshop.

 At a glance:

 - The best free Photoshop alternative: GNU Image Manipulation Program

 - The best Photoshop and Lightroom alternative: Corel PaintShop Pro

 - The best Photoshop alternative for ease of use: Pixelmator Pro